-For microsatellite loci amplification reactions with more than 10 different PCR products, an increase of the annealing time from 90 seconds to 3 minutes can improve product yield for primer pairs generating weak signals.
-To establish a multiplex system with a large number of PCR products, it is strongly recommended to check the primer concentration given by the primer supplier (see Appendix C, page 39).
-The use of high-quality (e.g., HPLC purified) fluorescently labeled primers is recommended.
+For multiplex amplification reactions with more than 10 PCR products, an increase of the annealing time from 90 seconds to 3 minutes can improve product yield.
+To establish a multiplex system with a large number of PCR products, it is strongly recommended to check the primer concentration given by the primer supplier (see Appendix C, page 40).
+The use of high-quality (e.g., HPLC purified) primers is recommended, although standard quality may also be sufficient.
+When using primers labeled with fluorescent dyes, the use of high-quality primers (e.g., HPLC grade) is recommended.
+We strongly recommend only combining primers of comparable quality.